texhex/SQLSimplePS/README.md

 #Add the data #2
 $myData2 = @{ NameProp = "Chain Test 5"; MyCount = 5; NumericVal = 55.55; }
 $insertCommand.AddData($myData2)

-#Add the insert command that includes the mapping and the data
-$sqls.AddCommand($insertCommand)

 $sqls.Execute()
 ```